Disney World Restaurant Discounts & Coupons

 Dining Outside of Disney

-If it won’t spoil the magic for you, consider eating one or more meals at a nearby but non-Disney restaurant such as the ones in Disney Springs, the Crossroads Shopping Center or the hotels at Disney Springs.
+If it won’t spoil the magic for you, consider eating one or more meals at a nearby but non-Disney restaurant such as the ones in Disney Springs or the independent hotels in the Disney Springs resort area.
 Often these are substantially cheaper than Disney restaurants, but still have attractive theming and great food.

 In the section below are a few locations that we personally recommend because they offer very tasty food at an exceptional value, in what is usually a high-priced resort area.
 Prices below are approximate and subject to change at any time.